Azure/azure-powershell/src/LoadTesting/docs/New-AzLoad.md

 ```

 ### -Location
-The geo-location where the resource lives
+Location where the Azure Load Testing resource needs to be created.

 ```yaml
 Type: System.String